Professional Development Training

 ---|

 This course is aimed at exploration geologists but it is equally useful for mining geologists.
 The course covers the basics of geological mapping with some advanced features available for more experienced geologists.
 The mapping is done in the world-class metallogenic province of Mount Isa and consists of mapping the geology, structure, and alteration around an undeveloped Cu-Au deposit.
-The course is divided into 2 modules. |
+Although the course is divided into 2 modules, they are not standalone sessions.
+Attendance at both modules is required. |

-Module 1: Three days of online teaching prior to heading to the field and putting things into practice
+Module 1: Online Three days of online teaching prior to heading to the field and putting things into practice

 Requirements: access to QGIS, basic skills using QGIS |

-Module 2: Prerequisite - completion of module 1 Five days of field mapping in the Mount Isa region.
+Module 2: Field Mapping Prerequisite - completion of module 1 Five days of field mapping in the Mount Isa region.
 This will involve mapping a complexly deformed, metamorphosed, and altered area that contains developed and undeveloped Cu-Au±REE and U-REE mineralisation.
 At the end of this course, you should be able to produce a geological map showing lithology, structure, and alteration which you can use to identify exploration targets and plan drilling. |

 Face-to-Face Courses